State University of New York at Purchase: Conservatory of Theatre Arts

 The Broadway Technical Theatre History Project at Purchase College presents the annual "Backstage Legends and Masters Award" to distinguished professionals who represent a variety of Broadway production specialties.

 School of Liberal Arts and Sciences

 Purchase College's School of Liberal Arts and Sciences houses the college's School of Film and Media Studies; School of Humanities; School of Natural and Social Sciences and interdisciplinary studies.
 Students can choose from 23 separate majors or they can design an interdisciplinary major from several courses of study.

 The annual Durst Lecture Series, supported by an endowment from the Durst family, brings in celebrated writers to the campus.
-Past lecturers include authors Tim O'Brien, Hettie Jones, Claudia Rankine and Manohla Dargis.
+Past lecturers include authors Tim O'Brien, Hettie Jones, Michael Chabon, Claudia Rankine and Manohla Dargis.

 School of Film and Media Studies

-The college's School of Film and Media Studies houses undergraduate programs in Cinema Studies; Film; Media Studies; New Media, Playwriting and Screenwriting.
+The College's School of Film and Media Studies houses undergraduate programs in Cinema Studies; Film; Media Studies; New Media, Playwriting and Screenwriting.